-Across McCullough Drive from the Heart of SoHa (1) is an area with the potential to become a Corporate Headquarters Campus.
-It would most likely occur in the later phases of project development, partially because the Atapco-owned portion of the site is currently occupied by what appears to be a well-leased, five-story office building (2).
-There would have to be substantial market demand to justify the redevelopment of the site, but its location, size, and visibility suggest its future potential, especially when combined with the adjacent, two to three-story Proximity Park Redevelopment (3), its expansive underutilized front lawn (4), and its even more abundant surface parking lots (5).
+Across McCullough Drive from the Heart of SoHa (1) is an area that could evolve into a Corporate Headquarters Campus.
+The development of the campus would most likely occur in the later phases of project site, partially because the Atapco-owned portion of the site is currently occupied by what appears to be a well-leased, five-story office building (2).
+There would have to be substantial market demand to justify the redevelopment of the site, but its location, size, and visibility suggest its future potential, especially when combined with the adjacent, two- to three-story Proximity Park Redevelopment (3), its expansive underutilized front lawn (4), and its even more abundant surface parking lots (5).